dglcinc/wafapps/README.md

 They are pretty self explanatory; the workshop site also has good docs and examples.
 ### wafapps scripts
-These scripts are primarily used to export an XLS from an assessment.
+These scripts are used to export an XLS from an assessment, edit the responses in the XLS by putting X or NA in the "X or NA" column and notes in the Notes column, and then load back into AWS.
 It will create the assessment (with either the default name or a specfied name) and use the supplied XLS file.
 It uses <code> openpyxl</code> as the formatting library, which is extensively documented online.

 There are three modules: